 When your child approaches you to share or process their thoughts and feelings about gender identity or sexual orientation they are trusting you with their deepest sense self.
 These conversations can spark fears for their wellbeing and it can be a struggle in that moment to know how to respond without rejecting or discounting their experience.
-Classes in this library will help you prepare for an open, ongoing dialogue with your child or teen that is candid, authentic and supportive.
+These workshops will help you prepare for an open, ongoing dialogue with your child or teen that is candid, authentic and supportive.

 Whether your child identifies as LGBTQIA+ or you just want to help your kids be more aware and accepting of the range of identities around them, this session will help.
 You will gain more awareness about gender identity for yourself and learn action steps you can take to support your kids with regard to this issue as well.